UDASE-CHiME2023/baseline/README.md

     $$\theta\_{\mathcal{T}}^{(j+1)} = \gamma \theta\_{\mathcal{T}}^{(j)} + (1 - \gamma) \theta\_{\mathcal{S}}^{(j)}$$

     **[Checkpoints](pretrained_checkpoints):**
     - We train the student models with the EMA teacher protocol update with an initial learning rate of 0.0003 and decreasing it to a third of its value every 10 epochs.
-We pick the student model chekpoint with the highest scoring mean overall mos as computed by the DNS-MOS (35 epochs) ```remixit_chime_adapted_student_besmos_ep35.pt```.
+We pick the student model chekpoint with the highest scoring mean overall mos as computed by the DNS-MOS ```remixit_chime_adapted_student.pt```.
-    - When training with the CHiME-5 data automatically annotated with Brouhaha's VAD (potentially all training mixtures would contain at least one active speaker), we choose the checkpoint with the highest performing mean BAK_MOS (85 epochs) as computed by DNS-MOS on the dev set ```remixit_chime_adapted_student_bestbak_ep85_using_vad.pt```.
+    - When training with the CHiME-5 data automatically annotated with Brouhaha's VAD (potentially all training mixtures would contain at least one active speaker), we choose the checkpoint with the highest performing mean BAK_MOS (85 epochs) as computed by DNS-MOS on the dev set ```remixit_chime_adapted_student_using_vad.pt```.
     - A final student where we update the teacher only every 10 epochs and set $\gamma=0.$ (which is essentially the same as a sequentially updated teacher protocol) is also provided in ```remixit_chime_adapted_student_static_teacher_ep_33.pt``` which is chosen based on the highest performing model (33 epochs), in terms of SI-SNR, on the Libri1to3CHiME data with 1 speaker active.
 We train this student model with an initial learning rate of 0.0001 and decreasing it to a third of its value every 10 epochs.

 ## Table of contents